 Dietary indiscretion and sudden diet changes are the most common causes of inflammation of the stomach and/or intestines.
 These cases typically resolve on their own, and have minimal or no other symptoms besides vomiting or diarrhea.
 These dogs are bright, alert, and are drinking and eating well.

 Dogs with more serious forms look and feel sick.
-Dogs whose vomiting and diarrhea does not resolve and also develop additional symptoms like:

-require prompt veterinary care to investigate the root cause of illness.
+These symptoms require prompt veterinary care to investigate the root cause of illness.

 There are many potential causes of inflammation in the intestines and stomach.
 Further testing is required to determine the underlying cause and provide a more meaningful diagnosis.
-Causes include: